jindrichmynarz/dissertation/parts/public_procurement_domain.md

 Companies competing for contract award are called bidders.
 Since public procurement is a legal domain, public contracts are legally enforceable agreements on such purchases financed from public funds.
 Public contracts are publicized and monitored by contract notices.
-Contract notices announce competitive bidding for the award of public contracts ([Distinto, d'Aquin, Motta, 2016](#Distinto2016), p.
-14) and update the progress of public contracts as they go through their life cycle, ending either in completion or cancellation.
+Contract notices announce competitive bidding for the award of public contracts [@Distinto2016, p.
+14] and update the progress of public contracts as they go through their life cycle, ending either in completion or cancellation.
-In our case we deal with public contracts that can be described more precisely as proposed contracts ([ibid.](#Distinto2016), p.
-14) until they are awarded and agreements with suppliers are signed.
+In our case we deal with public contracts that can be described more precisely as proposed contracts [@Distinto2016, p.
+14] until they are awarded and agreements with suppliers are signed.
 We use the term "public contract" as a conceptual shortcut to denote the whole contract's life-cycle.

 Public procurement is an uncommon domain for recommender systems.
 Recommender systems are conventionally used in domains such as books, movies, or music.
-In fact, the *"experiment designs that evaluate different algorithm variants on historical user ratings derived from the movie domain form by far the most popular evaluation design and state of practice"* ([Jannach et al., 2010](#Jannach2010), p.
-175).
+In fact, the *"experiment designs that evaluate different algorithm variants on historical user ratings derived from the movie domain form by far the most popular evaluation design and state of practice"* [@Jannach2010, p.
+175].
 Our use case thereby constitutes a novel application of recommender systems.

 Matchmaking in public procurement can be framed in its legal and economic context.